New Brunswick Documenters - Internship ($100/week)

 New Brunswick Documenters is part of a national network dedicated to empowering residents to engage in civic journalism and hold local government accountable.
 Rooted in the belief that public meetings are essential workshops for democracy, New Brunswick Documenters trains and pays community members to attend, document, and translate public meetings across the city.
 This ensures that all residents, regardless of language, have access to vital information that impacts their lives.
 By making public meetings more transparent and accessible, New Brunswick Documenters not only increases local journalism capacity but also provides the tools necessary for anyone to participate in the civic process, driving meaningful change in their communities.

-All three positions manage their own specializaed projects, as well as operate collaboratively to support overall Documenters initiatives.
-Please refer to the distinct responsibilities of each position below.
+Successful candidates will align with the program's interests through their optimal internship tracks and demonstrate strong interest in collaboration.
+All three positions manage their own projects, as well as operate as a team to support overall Documenters initiatives.
+Please refer to the distinct responsibilities of each internship track below.

-Interns are supervised by New Brunswick Documenters co-coordinators.
-These are part-time in-person positions, with designated office hours and field assignments.
+These are part-time in-person positions, with designated office hours and field assignments supervised by New Brunswick Documenters co-coordinators.
+Interns should expect to complete six (6) field assignments and consistently attend local government meetings, community convenings, and social and cultural events.
 This internship is best suited for someone who is effective at managing their own work schedule, and is an excellent self-starter and communicator (both written and verbal).
-The successful candidate is driven to support community organizing and thrives in creating high-quality work with real community impact.
+Interns serve as ambassadors for New Brunswick Documenters in the community, and are expected to conduct themselves professionally when on assignment.
+The successful candidate is driven and curious to support community organizing and thrives in creating high-quality work with real community impact.

 Physical Expectations: